Skip to main content

 December 1814: Treaty of Ghent finalized

-January 1815: United States victorious over British at New Orleans
+January 1815: United States defeat British in New Orleans

-February 1815: Received news of Treaty of Ghent in Washington
+February 1815: News of Treaty of Ghent reaches Washington, D.C.

-1816: Joined Board of Visitors of Central College
+1816: Joined Board of Visitors of Virginia's Central College (later University of Virginia)

 March 1817: Retired to Montpelier